The Princess Royal Training Award recipients

 In a climate of uncertainty, with skills shortages in many sectors, a commitment to training is more significant than ever.
 Importantly, it is also a means of demonstrating that organisations are prepared to invest and upskill their employees; this can be an important differentiator for an organisation when trying to attract and recruit employees.
 Achieving a prestigious Princess Royal Training Award is a great way to demonstrate this dedication to training, learning and development.

-In 2022, the seventh year for the Princess Royal Training Awards, there were 47 Awards to 46 organisations, with applications from large and small employers and including public, private and not-for-profit organisations across a variety of sectors and locations.
-The range of recipients included large national employers such as the DVLA, Greene King, GSK, IBM, JCB, Legal and General, OVO Energy, The Royal Navy and Santander through to smaller organisations such as heritage craft designers Cox London, employment charity Light Foundations, youth-focused charity OnSide and health and well-being charity Sheppey Matters.
-Labcorp received two awards for two different workplace programmes, each embracing aspirations to enhance diversity, equity and inclusion within the organisation.
+In 2023, the eighth year for the Princess Royal Training Awards, there were 53 Awards with applications from large and small employers and including public, private and not-for-profit organisations across a variety of sectors and locations.
+The range of recipients included large national employers such as IBM, Mortgage Advice Bureau, Persimmon Homes, Pret a Manger, Royal Mail, Severn Trent and smaller organisations such as the Ancient Technology Volunteers Association, East Coast FM and Rockleigh.
+Remarkably, leading global life sciences organisation Labcorp received three Awards for three different workplace programmes.

 Innovative training programmes

-The Princess Royal Training Awards have always included the facility for a commendation for Diversity, Equity and Inclusion (DEI) to be made to award recipients whose programmes demonstrate a notable commitment to DEI.
-The number of organisations focusing on encouraging and supporting a diverse workforce has steadily increased and six of this year’s award recipients achieved the commendation this year, with two being from the same organisation; Labcorp.
+The Princess Royal Training Awards have always included the facility for a commendation for Diversity, Equity and Inclusion (DEI) to be made to Award recipients whose programmes demonstrate a notable commitment to DEI.
+The number of organisations focusing on encouraging and supporting a diverse workforce has steadily increased and five of this year’s Award recipients achieved the commendation.

-Previous recipients of a Princess Royal Training Award have reported clear positive impacts on their businesses, with 90% of Award recipients saying the awards helped them to demonstrate the value of learning and development and 61% reporting increased investments into learning and development programmes.
+Previous recipients of a Princess Royal Training Award have reported clear positive benefits for their organisations, with 99% of Award recipients in a recent survey highlighting the increased confidence in their organisation’s approach to culture and training, 90% citing the positive impact on their organisation’s ability to demonstrate the role of L&D in their commitment to Social Value, and 88% reporting increased investments into learning and development programmes.
 Organisations have also commented on the invaluable nature of the application process for their continued development:

 “I thought I was being a little cheeky at the end by actually adopting the application process into a new process that we are going to roll out again and again across all of our other areas in the company… that just goes to show what a really good thought process there is behind the way the application is set out because it is something you can really adopt and use in the future to test and measure your own processes.”
 Cox London, 2022 recipient.

-If you put training at the heart of your business, why not consider applying for an award in 2023?
-The Princess Royal Training Awards are evidence-based, completely free to enter and are open for applications until 31 March 2023.
+If you put training at the heart of your business, why not consider applying for an Award in 2024?
+The Princess Royal Training Awards are evidence-based, completely free to enter and are open for applications until 28 March 2024.
 What’s more, as a standard of excellence to be achieved, you are not competing against other organisations, you simply have to show that you meet the criteria.

 Becki